arkadii888/Finch2/README.md

 ### Windows

-Scenario: The controller is connected to a Windows PC directly via a USB cable.
+Scenario: The flight controller is connected to a Windows PC directly via a USB cable.
 The C++ code and QGroundControl are running on the same PC.

 ```
 pip install mavproxy